Murdock Trust investments provide the financial resources

-Since our founding in 1975, Trust assets have grown steadily from $91 million to approximately $1.3 billion today, helping to fund over $1 billion of investment into nonprofits that serve the common good.
+Since our founding in 1975, Trust assets have grown steadily helping to fund more than $1.3 billion of investments into nonprofits that serve the common good.

-Our Chief Investment Officer, along with the investment and financial staff, employs a long-term, somewhat unusual, approach to investment program management, guided by three Trustees with a proven record of thinking innovatively.
+Our Investment and Finance teams, employ a long-term, somewhat unusual, approach to investment management, guided by three Trustees with a proven record of thinking innovatively.

-While we consider all types of investment opportunities, what’s most important to us are the people who manage the products.
+While we consider all types of investment opportunities, what is most important to us are the people who manage the products (our investment managers).
 The Murdock Trust is fortunate to have many long-term relationships with best-in-class investment managers, and we strive to be our managers’ best client.
-Our commitment to long-term planning and partnerships has served us well in the past — and we believe it will in the future.
+Our commitment to long-term planning and partnerships has served us well in the past — and we believe it will continue to do so in the future.

 The Trust is governed by a board of three Trustees, appointed for life.
 They make all major investment decisions based upon recommendations from and discussions with Chief Investment Officer (CIO) Elmer Huh, who has principal responsibility for developing investment recommendations.
-(The Trust does not retain an outside investment consultant.)
-Recommendations and decisions are recorded in the Board of Trustees meeting minutes.
+The Trust does not retain an outside investment consultant.

-The Murdock Trust divides all potential investments into either low, medium or high “risk buckets” and considers all types of investment products — without preconceived ideas or built-in biases — for all three categories.
+The Murdock Trust divides all potential investments into one of three “buckets” based on their risk/reward and liquidity profiles and will consider most types of investment products for all three categories.
 Our investment objectives follow directly from this “three-bucket” allocation strategy.

 At the Murdock Trust, we place great importance on the people who manage our investments — even more than the individual products.
-We must trust them, and we must feel good about the possibility of a long-term relationship.
+We must trust them.
+They must understand our values, care about our mission, and we must feel good about the possibility of a long-term relationship.
+Accordingly, it can take a long time for the Trust to feel comfortable with a new investment manager.
 When the Trust seeks new outside investment managers, we generally consider those who:

 - Are well known to and have interacted with the Trust over a long period of time